Support for "Virtual Fonts"

 The look-up handling for all virtual fonts is integrated with the library.

-One virtual font storage image may contain multiple individual fonts and pictures.
+One virtual font storage image can contain multiple individual fonts and pictures.

 One virtual font storage image can be located in multiple memory devices.